KaloudasDev/esx_blipcreator/README.md

-# 🗺️ **NobleBlips - GTA 5 Custom Blip Creator**
+    # 🗺️ **BlipCreator - FiveM Custom Blip Creator**

 **Overview:**
-NobleBlips is an advanced, highly customizable blip creation system designed to enhance GTA 5 servers with seamless, efficient map markers.
+BlipCreator is an advanced, highly customizable blip creation system designed to enhance GTA 5 servers with seamless, efficient map markers.
 With this tool, server administrators can easily configure and manage blips, tailored to the exact needs of their server.
 Each blip is fully customizable, allowing for precise control over location, text, sprite, color, and scale.

 **Key Features:**
 - **Comprehensive Blip Customization:** Fully configurable blips with adjustable positions, text labels, sprite icons, colors, and scaling for a unique server experience.